-Now that we have gotten an overview on what economics studies, let's quickly discuss why you are right to study it.
-Economics is not primarily a collection of facts to be memorized, though there are plenty of important concepts to be learned.
-Instead, economics is better thought of as a collection of questions to be answered or puzzles to be worked out.
-Most important, economics provides the tools to work out those puzzles.
-If you have yet to be been bitten by the economics "bug," there are other reasons why you should study economics.
+Now that you have an overview on what economics studies, let's quickly discuss why you are right to study it.
+Economics is not primarily a collection of facts to memorize, although there are plenty of important concepts to learn.
+Instead, think of economics as a collection of questions to answer or puzzles to work.
+Most importantly, economics provides the tools to solve those puzzles.
+If the economics "bug" has not bitten you yet, there are other reasons why you should study economics.

-• Virtually every major problem facing the world today, from global warming, to world poverty, to the conflicts in Syria, Afghanistan, and Somalia, has an economic dimension.
+- Virtually every major problem facing the world today, from global warming, to world poverty, to the conflicts in Syria, Afghanistan, and Somalia, has an economic dimension.
 If you are going to be part of solving those problems, you need to be able to understand them.
-Economics is crucial.

-- It is hard to overstate the importance of economics to good citizenship.
+Economics is crucial. - It is hard to overstate the importance of economics to good citizenship.
 You need to be able to vote intelligently on budgets, regulations, and laws in general.
-When the U.S. government came close to a standstill at the end of 2012 due to the "fiscal cliff," what were the issues involved?
+When the U.S. government came close to a standstill at the end of 2012 due to the "fiscal cliff," what were the issues?
 Did you know? - A basic understanding of economics makes you a well-rounded thinker.
 When you read articles about economic issues, you will understand and be able to evaluate the writer's argument.
 When you hear classmates, co-workers, or political candidates talking about economics, you will be able to distinguish between common sense and nonsense.
 You will find new ways of thinking about current events and about personal and business decisions, as well as current events and politics.